jarico-arc/New-folder--2-/README.md

 ## GCP Cloud Shell Deployment

-This project is optimized for deployment using GCP Cloud Shell:
+This project is optimized for deployment using GCP Cloud Shell with VPC-native connectivity:

 1. **Open Cloud Shell** in the Google Cloud Console
 2. **Clone your repository**: